AriFordsham/GHCWiki/float-more-eqs2018.md

 The reduction of a type family application `F <X>` cannot introduce new free type variables beyond those already free in `<X>` -- except for variables that arise from flattening the type family applications possibly introduced by the reduction.
 But it might remove some free variables.

+An assignment to a uvar `alpha[tau:j]` that occurs in the givens could directly or indirectly (via enabled given-given interactions) yield the given `g` of WAY2.